loicveyssiere/distributed-moleculer/README.md

 ## TODO

-- [ ] Bug, the cache structure set isEmpty to true whereas the cache is not empty
 - [ ] Bug critical, when the job script fails, the worker seems to exit its main loop
-- [ ] Bug, when hbase emits an error, we should restart the service
-- [ ] API: Authorization with quotas
-- [ ] api-key with quotas, offloading access and priority
 - [ ] add authentication information in log usage monitoring
-- [ ] Job-stealing with children: careful treatment to do (increment parent)
 - [ ] Minio load testing (read and write volume charge for documents)
 - [ ] Minio configuration
-- [ ] job stealing stats + correctness + working in standalone
 - [ ] HTTPS on api server

 ## Backlogs

+- [ ] Job stealing - add share document for children
+- [ ] API: Authorization with quotas
+- [ ] api-key with quotas, offloading access and priority
 - [ ] Inspect for variable to put in the configuration (zookeeper conf for example)
 - [ ] Inspect structure, FIFO seems weird with priority (tests)
 - [ ] Enable a working library without the stealer